Maximilien Robespierre: Arrest

 After a whole evening spent waiting in vain for action by the Commune, losing time in fruitless deliberation without supplies or instructions, the armed sections began to disperse.
 Around 400 men seem to have stayed on the Place de Grève, according to Courtois.
 At around 2 a.m., Barras and Bourdon, accompanied by several members of the Convention, arrived in two columns.
 Barras deliberately advanced slowly, in the hope of avoiding conflict by a display of force.
 Then Grenadiers burst into the Hôtel de Ville, followed by Léonard Bourdon and the Gendarmes.
 Fifty-one insurgents were gathering on the first floor.
 Robespierre and his allies withdrew to the smaller secrétariat.

 There are many stories about what happened next, but it seems in order to avoid capture, Augustin Robespierre took off his shoes and jumped from a broad cornice.
 He landed on some bayonets and a citizen, resulting in a pelvic fracture, several serious head contusions, and an alarming state of "weakness and anxiety".
 Le Bas handed a pistol to Robespierre, then killed himself with another pistol.
 According to Barras and Courtois, Robespierre wounded himself when he tried to commit suicide by pointing the pistol at his mouth, but the gendarme Méda prevented him from killing himself successfully.
 Couthon was found lying at the bottom of a staircase.
 Saint-Just gave himself up without a word.
 According to Méda, Hanriot tried to escape by a concealed staircase.
-Most sources say that Hanriot was thrown out of a window by Coffinhal after being accused of the disaster.
-(According to Ernest Hamel, it is one of the many legends spread by Barère.)
-Whatever the case, Hanriot landed in a small courtyard on a heap of glass.
-He had strength enough to crawl into a drain where he was found twelve hours later and taken to the Conciergerie.
+According to contemporary Thermidorian reports, Hanriot was discovered at about one o'clock in the afternoon in an isolated courtyard of the Hôtel de Ville complex and was immediately taken to the Conciergerie.
+The same report states that Hanriot claimed to have been thrown from a third-floor window by Coffinhal.
 Coffinhal, who had successfully escaped, was arrested seven days later.